|

 begin to pile the food on with gusto.
 For this reason, it's

-always best to provide small and sturdy paper plates or go for
+always best to provide small and sturdy paper plates or in a pinch go for

 the more reliable plastic version.
 Don't worry about the smaller